jmoore2081/smackgrc/src/pages/about/index.md

       * permissions by role

-      Those closest to the business can build and update apps fast in response to shifting business needs.
+      Business users can build and update apps fast in response to shifting business needs.

       Improve operational efficiency & accelerate business growth.